pierre-auguste/system-of-units/README.md

 Get it here : https://www.unrealengine.com/en-US/download
 ### 2. Download and install Git
 Get it here : https://git-scm.com/download/win
-### 3. Download and lauch System of Units
+### 3. Download and launch System of Units
-Using your terminal create a project folder in your workspace and use git to download System of Units' sources:
+Using your terminal create a project folder in your workspace and use Git to download System of Units' sources:

-     mkdir SystemOfUnitts
+     mkdir SystemOfUnits
      cd SystemOfUnits
      git init
      git remote add github https://github.com/pierre-auguste/system-of-units.git
      git pull github master

-Launch "SystenIfUnits" application and let Unreal Engine compile the sources.
+Launch "SystemOfUnits" application and let Unreal Engine compile the sources.
 Enjoy !

 **Bon courage !**